phil65/tokonomics/README.md

 ## Data Source

-Pricing data is sourced from [LiteLLM's pricing repository](https://github.com/BerriAI/litellm) and is automatically cached locally using `diskcache`.
+Pricing data is sourced from [LiteLLM's pricing repository](https://github.com/BerriAI/litellm) and is automatically cached locally using `hishel`.
 The cache is updated when pricing data is not found or has expired.

 ## Requirements

 - Python 3.12+
 - `httpx`
-- `diskcache`
 - `platformdirs`
 - `upath`
 - `pydantic` (≥ 2.0)